-Thank you using our services!
+Thank you for using our services!
 We want you to make the most of these shared investments by putting them to frequent use.

 We make these available you.
-But, we also need to protect our share investments and make sure that we are using them in ways that do not impact others’ ability to use them.
+But, we also need to protect our shared investments and make sure that we are using them in ways that do not impact others’ ability to use them.
 Please read the below to understand whether your intended use might fall under the category of “aggressive web scraping”, and what you can do to avoid it.

 What is aggressive scraping?